Vivy: Fluorite Eye's Song: Production and release

 Vivy: Fluorite Eye's Song is an anime television series created and written by Tappei Nagatsuki and Eiji Umehara, produced by Aniplex, and animated by Wit Studio.
 The series is directed by Shinpei Ezaki, with Yūsuke Kubo serving as assistant director, the characters were designed by loundraw with Yūichi Takahashi adapting them for animation, and Satoru Kōsaki is composing the music.
 The opening theme song, "Sing My Pleasure", is performed by Kairi Yagi who sings as the title character, Vivy, and the ending theme song is the piano version of "Fluorite Eye's Song" composed by Kōsaki.
-The series aired from April 3 to June 19, 2021 on Tokyo MX and other networks, with the first two episodes airing back-to-back.
+The series aired from April 3 to June 19, 2021, on Tokyo MX and other networks, with the first two episodes airing back-to-back.
 Aniplex of America licensed the series and streamed it on Funimation.
+After Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
+GaragePlay licensed the series in Southeast Asia and streamed it on Bilibili.
 Plus Media Networks Asia licenses the series in Southeast Asia and released it on Aniplus Asia.